aendie/SFalmanac-Py3/README.md

 SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UT timescale**, as do Official Nautical Almanacs (this is equivalent to UT1).
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

-SFalmanac-Py3 was originally developed with the intention of having identical output format as Pyalmanac-Py3.
+SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
 As opposed to the older Ephem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however Ephem is still required to calculate some planet magnitudes.
 SFalmanac uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.

 SFalmanac-Py3 now employs the capability of multiprocessing (if your processor has multiple cores), making it acceptably fast.
-Single-processing is also optionally available in case one wants to compare the results.
-(The justification for Skyalmanac, a hybrid version that uses Ephem instead for the slow calcalculations, is no longer valid now that multiprocessing is available.)
+Single-processing is also available as an option.
+(The justification for Skyalmanac, a hybrid version that uses Ephem only for the slow calcalculations, is no longer valid now that multiprocessing is available.)

-**Users are encouraged to install the Python Package Index (PyPI) edition to be found here:** https://pypi.org/project/sfalmanac/
+**Users are encouraged to install the Python Package Index (PyPI) edition to be found here:**
+https://pypi.org/project/sfalmanac/

 The results have been crosschecked with USNO data to some extent.
-(Nevertheless, constructive feedback is always appreciated.)

 **UPDATE: Nov 2019**